Sermon Illustrations

 Jeanne Roberts, a resident of Plains, says, "A grocery store is the heart of the town.
 In small towns it's the social gathering place.
 And when you don't have that social gathering place and you're going outside, then you don't feel connected."

-Update: As of November, 2020, the town still does not have a local grocery store
+Update: As of January 2022, the town finally got a grocery store:

 Possible Preaching Angle: